nlhuykhang/meteor-publish-join/README.md

 ##### Note

-- This package uses a worker run every 500 milliseconds to check for published values which have passed their `interval` time and required to re-publish.
+- This package uses a worker runs every 500 milliseconds to check for published values which have passed their `interval` time and required to re-publish.
 Therefore the actual `interval` value runs from `interval` to `interval + 500`
 - The worker of this package is actually a `setTimeout` loop got run every 500 milliseconds.
-This loop get started by the first call to `JoinServer.publish` and is cleared when the last publication containing a `JoinServer.publish` is stopped
+This loop is started by the first call to `JoinServer.publish` and is cleared when the last publication containing a `JoinServer.publish` is stopped

 ### JoinClient.get(v: String)